-Total other expenses increased by \$0.5 million to \$0.7 million for the year ended December 31, 2021 compared to \$0.2 million for year ended December 31, 2020.
-Other expenses in the current year were mainly related to a Loss on disposal of assets and extinguishment of lease.
+Total other expenses decreased by \$1.2 million to (\$0.4) million for the year ended December 31, 2022 compared to \$0.7 million for the year ended December 31, 2021.
+Other (income) expenses in the current year decrease because there was no loss on disposal of assets and extinguishment of lease in the current year and there was an increase in interest income during the year.

-Interest Expense
+Interest (Income) Expense

-Interest expense decreased by \$0.2 million to \$0.1 million for year ended December 31, 2021 compared to \$0.3 million for the year ended December 31, 2020.
+Interest income increased by \$0.5 million for the year ended December 31, 2022 compared to \$0.1 million interest expense for the year ended December 31, 2021.
+In the current year, interest income was earned on cash reserves as a result of the increase in prevailing interest rates.
 During 2021, interest expense was comprised of interest accretion on the lease obligations.